derrickorama/minecraft-modpack/README.md

 Notes & Todos:

-* Inventory Tweaks v1.59-beta-174+ causes Minecraft to crash/not start
-* Support 1.8.1 once most of these mods are available.
+* Support 1.8.1+ once most of these mods are available.

 Under Consideration